danchoi/vitunes/README.markdown

 `vitunes-install` installs a Vim plugin into your ~/.vim/plugin directory.

 If you get an error message saying that vitunes-install is missing, then you probably have a `PATH` issue.
+Try one of these wordarounds:

-Put the directory where Rubygems installs executable on your `PATH`.
+* Put the directory where Rubygems installs executable on your `PATH`
+* Try installing with `sudo gem install && vitunes-install`

 ## How to use it